mansuf/mangadex-downloader/docs/cli_usage.md

 ```
 ````

-## Download manga from user library
+## Download manga from logged in user library

 ```{warning}
 This method require authentication